-The maximum amount of course work for which an undergraduate student may register in a summer session is 12 semester hours.
-An undergraduate student is considered full-time when enrolling in at least 6 hours of credit unless the student is a candidate for graduation with fewer hours remaining to be taken or is pursuing a curriculum which requires fewer hours during that summer session.
+The maximum amount of course work for which an undergraduate student may register in a summer session is 12 (twelve) semester hours.
+An undergraduate student is considered full-time when enrolling in at least 6 (six) hours of credit for the summer.
 Any exception to the maximum load limits requires prior approval of the student's academic dean.

-- 1. An undergraduate student may take 6 hours in the 1st 4-week, and 6 hours in the 2nd 4-week for a total of 12 hours. - 2.
-An undergraduate student may take up to 12 hours in the 8-week session. - 3.
-An undergraduate student may take 12 hours in the 12-week session.
+- 1. An undergraduate student may take 6 hours in the 1st 4-week, and 6 hours in the 2nd 4-week for a total of 12 hours. - An undergraduate student may take up to 12 hours in the 8week session.

+3. An undergraduate student may take 12 hours in the 12-week session.
 Note: The 12-week session is for Clinical Nursing/Radiologic Science students only.